awsdocs/amazon-ec2-user-guide/doc_source/event-windows.md

 ## View event windows<a name="view-event-windows"></a>

-You can view event windows using one of the following methods\.
+You can view event windows by using one of the following methods\.

 ------
 #### [ Console ]